pchinjr/devil-you-nosql/README.md

 * **DynamoDB-based Soul Tracker** using single-table design with predictable performance
 * **Aurora DSQL-based Soul Tracker** using IAM authentication and flexible SQL queries

-This repo includes **rigorous statistical analysis**, live performance comparisons, and real-world implementation examples to showcase the fundamental trade-offs between NoSQL and SQL approaches.
+This repo includes **rigorous statistical analysis**, live performance comparisons, and real-world implementation examples to showcase the fundamental trade-offs between NoSQL and SQL approaches for both **read and write operations**.

 ---